Date & time

 Dr Gary Saliba

 Gary’s approach is to work with people to enhance their processes in understanding their organisation’s operating environment and their own ways of operating.
-This leads to more informed decision-making and improved responsiveness and flexibility in an increasingly complex environment.
+This all leads to more informed decision-making and improved responsiveness and flexibility in an ever increasingly complex environment.